What is the Difference Between CF=1, ATM, and ALT?

 It should be noted that both the CF=1 and ATM algorithms are unknown to us; the manufacturer, Plantower, considers these formulas to be proprietary and hasn’t provided them to us.
 We follow their instructions for how to use the data, which comes directly out of the laser counters as CF=1 and ATM data.

-Speaking of Lance Wallace, ALT cf=3, or ALT-CF3 (appearing as _alt in the PurpleAir API), is an alternate formula that he created.
-It has been found, in various situations, to be more accurate than the previous two factors.
-More information on the ALT cf=3 algorithm can be found in this community article.
+Speaking of Lance Wallace, ALT cf=3.4, or ALT-CF3.4 (appearing as the suffix _alt for certain fields in the PurpleAir API), is an alternate formula that he created.
+The data generated by this formula has been found, in various situations, to be more accurate than data using the previous two formulas.
+More information on the ALT cf=3.4 algorithm can be found in this community article.

-Additionally, you can view _alt on the Map by choosing the ALT cf=3 option in the Apply conversion field of the configuration menu.
+Additionally, you can use the ALT-CF3.4 formula on the Map by choosing the ALT cf=3.4 option in the Apply conversion field of the configuration menu.

 The screenshot shows the Apply conversion dropdown menu.